-2.2 Safe Management of Patient Care Equipment in an Isolation Room/Cohort Area
+2.2 Safe Management of Patient Care Equipment in an Isolation Room/Cohort Area 5

-- Use single-use items if possible. - Reusable non-invasive care equipment should be dedicated to the isolation room/cohort area and decontaminated prior to use on another patient.
+- Use single-use items if possible. - Reusable non-invasive care equipment should be dedicated to the isolation room/cohort area and decontaminated prior to use on another patient. - An increased frequency of decontamination should be considered for reusable non-invasive care equipment when used in isolation/cohort areas.